tsi1221/tsi1221/README.md

 ## INSA Summer Camp 2025

-Selected participant in a competitive engineering and infrastructure training program focused on software engineering and DevOps practices.
+Selected participant in an intensive engineering and infrastructure training program focused on software development and DevOps practices.

-### Worked On
+### Experience Highlights
-- MERN stack application development
+- Developed MERN stack applications
-- Frontend and backend integration
+- Worked on frontend and backend integration
-- CI/CD workflows
+- Practiced CI/CD workflows
-- Docker-based deployments
+- Built containerized applications with Docker
-- Cloud and DevOps practices
+- Explored cloud and DevOps workflows

 ### Certifications
 - Fundamentals of DevOps on AWS